sandroanderes/php-custom-api/README.md

 ## Description
 For the two Test it products, Test it lab and Test it field, a certification authority is required, which we have implemented with a PHP REST API.
 The respective software checks at the start or in offline mode after a defined period of time whether the license is still valid.
 This is enabled by a defined endpoint of the REST API.
 The database distinguishes between purchased and test licenses.

+## Coding documentation
+The API contains the four folowing main files:
+* license-management/index.php
+* controller/LicenseController.php
+* gateways/TestLicenseGateway.php
+* config/database.php

+The access point "index.php" splits the URL, gets the request method and checks if the endpoint is accessed correctly.
+This information is passed to the "LicenseController.php" together with the database connection.
+Depending on the type of access method (GET, POST, DELETE) the license controller selects the respective option.
+The various functions prepare the data to be forwarded to the gateway later or directly to the output.
+In an MVC environment, this controller would take over the function of the view and the controller.
+The model in this case is the "TestLicenseGateway.php" that creates the database queries and returns them to the controller.
+The database connection is established in "database.php".

+Translated with www.DeepL.com/Translator (free version)

 ## Endpoint definitions
 The REST API has endpoints for the following purposes: